Jarkent Mosque: History

-A proposal to build a new Mosque was received from the first guild merchant Vali Akhun Yuldashev in 1887 year at a meeting of the Muslim community of Jarkent.
+A proposal to build a new mosque was received from the first guild merchant Vali Akhun Yuldashev in 1887 year at a meeting of the Muslim community of Jarkent.
 He made a down payment and organized the collection of donations from Muslims.
 The main architect was Chinese master Hon Pike (Mukan), who was assisted by the Uighur masters Hassan Imanov, Ushurbaki, Tair Ismailov, Nasretdin Kara, Zainutdin, Abdukadir and others.
-A mosque and the main portal entrance with a tower were erected between 1892-1895.
-A small mosque, a Madrasah and a Fence were built in 1903-1905.
-In 1910 there was an earthquake, which caused significant damage - both decorative towers collapsed, the tops of the domes fell, through cracks formed in the domes, etc. The Mosque was used for various purposes during Soviet rules: there were warehouses, a granary, a barracks for border guards, a cinema and a teahouse.
+A mosque and the main portal entrance with a tower were erected between 1892 and 1895.
+A small mosque, a madrasah and a fence were built in 1903–1905.
+In 1910 there was an earthquake, which caused significant damage – both decorative towers collapsed, the tops of the domes fell, through cracks formed in the domes, etc. The mosque was used for various purposes during Soviet rules: there were warehouses, a granary, a barracks for border guards, a cinema and a teahouse.
 Restoration work was carried out between 1975 and 1978.
-After reconstruction works an architectural and art museum was opened in the Mosque, according to the order of the Council of Ministers of the Kazakh SSR of the 24 March 1978, which was signed by the chairman of the Council of Ministers Baiken Ashimov.
+After reconstruction works an architectural and art museum was opened in the mosque, according to the order of the Council of Ministers of the Kazakh SSR of the 24 March 1978, which was signed by the chairman of the Council of Ministers Baiken Ashimov.
 The roof and main portal were reconstructed between 2001 and 2004.